Ellen Ripley: In Alien Resurrection (1997)

 200 years after her death, scientists clone Ellen Ripley (Sigourney Weaver) and surgically retrieve the Alien Queen embryo from her body.
 The United Systems Military hopes to breed Aliens to study on the spaceship USM Auriga, using kidnapped hosts delivered to them by a group of mercenaries.
 The Aliens escape their enclosures, while Ripley and the mercenaries attempt to flee to the Betty.
-They must destroy the Auriga, lest it make its emergency landing and unleashes Xenomorphs on Earth.
+They must destroy the Auriga, lest it make its emergency landing and unleash Xenomorphs on Earth.
 Ripley is taken to the Alien nest, where the Queen gives birth to a Newborn, a Xenomorph with human traits.
 The hybrid Alien recognizes Ripley as its mother and kills the Queen.
 Ripley escapes to the Betty, where she tearfully kills the Newborn when it is discovered aboard attacking the other survivors.
 The Auriga crashes into Earth, destroying all the remaining Xenomorphs in a massive explosion.
-From the windows of the Betty, Call and Ripley look down at Earth, and when Call asks what Ripley wants to do next, she says, "I'm a stranger here myself."
+From the windows of the Betty, Ripley look down at Earth and, when asked what she wants to do next, says, "I'm a stranger here myself."
 In an alternate ending, the Betty lands in a ruined Paris.

 In The Predator (2018)

 After director Neill Blomkamp announced on February 19, 2015 that his next film would be a fifth Alien movie, Weaver confirmed on February 25 that she would reprise her role as Ripley in the film.
-On 21 January 2017, in response to a fan question on Twitter asking what the chances were of his Alien project actually happening, Blomkamp responded "slim."
-In April, Scott said he didn't think the film will ever be made.
-He elaborated that there was never a complete script, just a 10-page pitch, that Fox decided they didn't want to pursue any further.
-Commentators have noted this goes against Weaver's and James Cameron's statements about reading Blomkamp's script for the film, although it's possible Weaver and Cameron were referring to the pitch document.
+On January 21, 2017, in response to a fan question on Twitter asking what the chances were of his Alien project actually happening, Blomkamp responded "slim."
+In April, Scott said he did not think the film would ever be made.
+He elaborated that there was never a complete script, just a 10-page pitch, that Fox decided they did not want to pursue any further.
+Commentators have noted this goes against Weaver's and James Cameron's statements about reading Blomkamp's script for the film, although it is possible Weaver and Cameron were referring to the pitch document.
 On May 1, 2017, Ridley Scott confirmed that the fifth film is not happening.
 An alternate ending for The Predator displaying a Weyland-Yutani Corp pod containing Ripley (played by Breanna Watkins) wearing a Weyland-Yutani breathing apparatus shaped like an Alien Facehugger was yet one among several references intended to further connect the Predator films to the Alien films.